What Is Ethical And Sustainable Jewelry? An Industry Deep-Dive

-For many brands, there’s simply no way to find out what country the raw materials (e.g. diamonds or gold) were mined—let alone what specific mine and under what specific working or environmental conditions and protections.
+For many brands and consumers, there’s simply no way to find out what country the raw materials (e.g. diamonds or gold) were mined—let alone the specific mine and specific working or environmental conditions.

 PROBLEM # 3: ECONOMIC GROWTH PARADIGM

-In 1938, the De Beers company would forever change the jewelry industry by insinuating diamonds “were synonymous with romance, and that the measure of a man’s love (and even his personal and professional success) was directly proportional to the size and quality of the diamond he purchased” (quote per The Atlantic, in this fascinating read) .
+In 1938, the De Beers company forever changed the jewelry industry by insinuating diamonds “were synonymous with romance, and that the measure of a man’s love (and even his personal and professional success) was directly proportional to the size and quality of the diamond he purchased” (quote per The Atlantic, in this fascinating read).

-With more women than ever purchasing their own jewelry, brands know how to treat their products as that “perfect reward” for a hard-working woman.
-Simply put, they know what glossy magazine covers, attractive models, and jewelry slogans will do the trick.
+With more women than ever purchasing jewelry, brands market their products as that “perfect reward” for a hard-working woman.

 PROBLEM # 4: ENVIRONMENTAL CONCERNS